Welcome to the O Scale Newark & E'port Connecting Railroad

 If

+ice cream?
 Mine was the creamsicle.
-And lookit the hobby shop window!
+And look at

+that hobby shop window!
 A sale on Lobaugh model trains.
-Now that's what I call the good ol'
+Now that's what

-Leave it to the Newark Police to know where the
+days!
+Leave it to the Newark Police to know the

 almost sexy about